lanl/tardigrade-asp/docs/stub.rst

 > which can also be found in the [W-13 DevOps
 > Manual](https://xcp-confluence.lanl.gov/display/COM/W-13+DevOps)

-1. Navigate to the W-13 [Material Models](https://xcp-stash.lanl.gov/projects/MM) Bitbucket project.
+1. Navigate to the W-13 `Material Models Bitbucket project`_.

 2. Create a new repository by clicking on the "+" sign in the upper left corner.